 “Are you alright, Miss Brown?”

 “Yes of course.
 I’d like some gin, if you have it.
-With ice.”
+With tonic and ice.”

 “Actually, I don’t think that…”